COVID-19 Relief Bill Could Rescue Union Retirees' Pensions - Law360

 "A provision has to have a budgetary impact to be included in a reconciliation bill.
 You can't include, say, something like social policy," said Timothy Lynch, who directs Morgan Lewis & Bockius LLP's government relations practice.

-When it comes to the American Rescue Plan, Lynch said he believes federal lawmakers "have already started discussions with the parliamentarian" about what concerns go into his decision-making process.
+When it comes to the American Rescue Plan, Lynch said he believes federal lawmakers "have already started discussions with the parliamentarian" about what concerns go into her decision-making process.

 If the parliamentarian lets the union pension language stay in the pandemic relief bill, Lynch said he believes the measure will pass, citing "the overwhelming support among the Democratic caucus for addressing the multiemployer plan issue."

-Note: Correction: A previous version of this story misidentified the Senate parliamentarian's gender.
-The error has been corrected.